kdakan/Clean-Code/README.md

 * Be nouns for a class and objects
 * Be verbs for methods and delegates (lambda functions)
 * Be consistent (use either manager, controller or driver but not all for the same purpose)
-* Be picked from the business problem domain (Client, user, account, payment, etc.) and the solution domain (computer science terms, algorith names, design pattern names)
+* Be picked from the business problem domain (Client, user, account, payment, etc.) and the solution domain (computer science terms, algorithm names, design pattern names)
-* Larger scoped classes and methods (like public apis, public or protected member methods) should have a shorter name
+* Larger scoped classes and methods (like public APIs, public or protected member methods) should have a shorter name
 * Smaller scoped classes and methods (like private classes or private methods) should have a longer name
 * Larger scoped variable members (like global variables, constants, public or protected properties) should have a longer name
 * Smaller scoped variable members (like private member variables or local variables) should have a shorter name
-* Method arguments, exception instances and counter veriables should have shorter names
+* Method arguments, exception instances, and counter variables should have shorter names
 * Boolean variables and members should start with is or be a past or simple present tense verb (like isDone, isLoggedIn, done, loggedIn, doesSomething, Validates(), etc.)

 ## 7. Methods: